Maryland Bike Crash + Accident Lawyer

 There are many busy streets in Maryland that contain commuting workers and tourists.
 There are also a large number of bicyclists on Maryland’s roads, which unfortunately results in many bike accidents each year.

-If you a cyclist who was injured in an accident involving a motor vehicle, you are likely left to face very serious injuries.
+If you are a cyclist who was injured in an accident involving a motor vehicle, you are likely left to face very serious injuries.
 One of the reasons why injuries are often serious is that bicyclists frequently lack helmets to protect them from being harmed in accidents.

 Important Laws You Should Know about Maryland Bike Accidents